dschmenk/PLASMA/README.md

 ```
 #### Empty Assignments

-An assignment doesn't even have to save the expression into memory, although the expression will be evaluated.
+An assignment doesn't even need to save the expression into memory, although the expression will be evaluated.
 This can be useful when referencing hardware that responds just to being accessed.
 On the Apple II, the keyboard is read from location $C000, then the strobe, telling the hardware to prepare for another key press is cleared by just reading the address $C010.
 In PLASMA, this looks like:

 ```
 byte keypress